top of page

 Often that invitation boils down to a question: Do I trust Him?

-And a gift as simple as a necklace.
+And sometimes—even a necklace.

 Leaning in,